Melvin White (American football)

-Melvin O'Key White (born June 26, 1990) is an American football cornerback.
+Melvin O'Key White (born June 26, 1990) is an American former professional football cornerback.
 He is known for having played with the St. Louis Rams and Carolina Panthers.
 He played college football at Louisiana.
-His younger brother plays basketball for USC-Upstate.
-Currently he works for Railserve, Inc at Dow plant B in Freeport, TX as a brakeman.

-High school career
+Early life

 A native of Freeport, Texas, White attended Brazosport High School, where he was a two-sport star in both football and track.
 In football, he played first as a wide receiver and then as a quarterback for coach Brian Welch, and was a second-team All-district selection as a junior.
 In his senior season, he switched from wide receiver to quarterback and was named first-team All-district and offensive MVP of Brazoria county as a quarterback after rushing for 783 yards on 128 carries (6.1 yards per carry) and completing 85-of-165 pass attempts (51.5%) for 999 yards.